 Thank you for protecting rare heathland habitats

-We are no longer accepting donations for this appeal, but we would be grateful if you could consider giving a gift via our main donation page that will go towards protecting wildlife and wild spaces across Sheffield and Rotherham.
+We are no longer accepting donations for this appeal, but we would be grateful if you could consider donating to our current Living Waters appeal, to help protect and improve our waterways across Sheffield and Rotherham.

 Why heathlands matter